Sea Otter Repopulation Efforts Add More Benefits Than Costs

 (CN) — Sea otters in the Pacific Northwest are experiencing a resurgence after being hunted to near extinction by the 18th and 19th century fur trade, bringing with them profound benefits to the local environment and economy.

 A new study, published Thursday in the journal Science, offers the first localized cost benefit analysis of recent sea otter recovery efforts around Vancouver Island.
-One of the study’s goals is to contrast the economic benefits from increased ecotourism and biodiversity with the loss of fishing habitat to both commercial and Indigenous fisherman.
+One of the study’s goals is to contrast the economic benefits from increased ecotourism and biodiversity with the loss of fishing habitat to both commercial and indigenous fisherman.

-“Our work offers a glimpse into a future where otter populations have recovered to an estimated 5000 animals, and have fully reoccupied their historic range,” said lead author Edward Gregr, an adjunct professor at the Institute for Resources, Environment and Sustainability at UBC.
+“Our work offers a glimpse into a future where otter populations have recovered to an estimated 5000 animals, and have fully reoccupied their historic range,” said lead author Edward Gregr, an adjunct professor at the the University of British Columbia’s Institute for Resources, Environment and Sustainability.

-“We found that coastal ecosystems with otters present are almost 40 percent more productive.
+“We found that coastal ecosystems with otters present are almost 40% more productive.
 In the long run, that equates to higher fish catches worth $7 million, carbon storage worth $1.5 million and tourism opportunities worth $31 million per year.”

 Sea otters are great for the environment.
 They primarily eat the same sea urchins that graze on carbon-sequestering kelp forests.
 Carbon sequestration is the process by which plants remove CO2 from the atmosphere or oceans and store it for their own use.